tomasc/simple_form_markdown_editor/notes.md

 ## Styling

-Extremely basic CSS included, which is easy to extend or override altogteher.
+Extremely basic CSS included, which is easy to extend or override altogether.

 * By default the buttons are labeled with text `B`, `I`, `H1`, …